ficocelliguy/bitburner-src/src/Documentation/doc/basic/go_algorithms.md

 This script can be iteratively improved upon, gradually giving it more tools and types of move to look for, and becoming more consistent at staking out territory on the current subnet.

+This document starts out with a lot of detail and example code to get you started, but will transition to more high-level algorithm design and pseudocode as it progresses.

 ## Script outline: Starting with the basics

 ### Testing Validity